DimitriPalmer22/Relapse-Code-Documentation/README.md

 You can use any text editor to write Markdown.
 However, I recommend you use [Obsidian](https://obsidian.md/), a program that uses Markdown to create a personal knowledge base.
 It is free to use and has many features that make writing Markdown easier.

 Next, you need some way to commit your changes to the GitHub repository.
-I recommend you use GitHub De
+I recommend you use GitHub Desktop for this.